tharun0x/oh-my-bash/README.md

 cp ~/.bashrc ~/.bashrc.orig
 ```

-##### 3. Create a new sh configuration file
+##### 3. Create a new bashrc configuration file

-You can create a new sh config file by copying the template that we have included for you.
+You can create a new sh config file by copying the template that I have included for you.

 ```shell
 cp ~/oh-my-bash/.bashrc ~/.bashrc